NALHETX

 “Honoring Diversity.
 Elevating Professionals”

-Texas counties Gulf Coast Counties covered:
+Texas counties Greater Houston Counties covered:

 Harris, Liberty, Chambers, Galveston, Brazoria, Matagorda, Ft.
 Bend, Montgomery, Jackson, Victoria, Calhoun, Aransas, Refugio, San Patricio,